 According to the Michigan State University Extension, a bell pepper plant can produce 6 to 8 fruits per plant.
 However, it is possible to get more than this with proper care of the plant.

 It is also possible to get more peppers if you grow varieties with smaller fruit.
-For example, there are way more than 8 fruits on this pepper plant.
+For example, there are way more than 8 fruits on the pepper plant pictured below.

 Now you know that peppers will need hand pollination if there is a lack of bees.
 You also know about 4 different ways to do it.